This argument shows that general relativity’s (GR’s) prediction of black holes violates the equivalence principle (EP) the theory postulates.

 No one can stop us from observing a black hole from an unpowered spaceship that drifts freely toward the black hole from a great distance, then plunges more and more rapidly toward the center.
 Over a short time the spaceship constitutes a “capsule of flat spacetime” hurtling through curved spacetime.
 It is a free-float frame like any other.
 Special relativity makes extensive use of such frames, and special relativity continues to describe Nature correctly for an astronaut in a local free-float frame, even as she falls through curved spacetime, through the horizon, and into a black hole.
 Keys, coins, and coffee cups continue to move in straight lines with constant speed in such a local free-float frame. … What could be simpler?

 Frame X is defined equivalently to the frame represented by Taylor and Wheeler’s unpowered spaceship as it falls through the horizon.
 Then Taylor and Wheeler make it clear that no differences should be found when we compare the laws of physics in frame X to those in an inertial frame.
 Yet when we tested the law K defined above, a law of physics that’s true in an inertial frame, we found that it’s false in X. As the unpowered spaceship falls through the horizon it is demonstrably not a “free-float frame like any other”.
-GR doesn’t allow it to be a free-float frame like any other, which is a violation of its own EP.
+GR doesn’t allow it to be a free-float frame like any other.

 The argument above shows that GR’s prediction of black holes violates the EP the theory postulates.
 Being the core of the theory, the EP must survive at the expense of predictions of black holes.
 Since reports of black holes in nature are actually just implications of GR (no black hole has been definitively discovered), it’s reasonable to assume that they’re nothing more than a mistake of the theory.15 GR’s prediction of them leads also to incompatibility with quantum mechanics, such as described by the information loss paradox.16 See Toward a New Theory of Gravity for a proposed solution that doesn’t predict black holes, yet is confirmed by all relevant experiments as far as I know.